itjosephk2/team_tracker/README.md

 ✅ The mobile navigation bar is now fully responsive and functions as expected across all devices.

+✅ All test cases passed successfully, and the system is stable for production deployment at the time of submission.

 ### 🚨 7.
 Known Issues